Business name and domicile

 Annual General Meeting of Shareholders

-The General Meeting of Shareholders can be held in Helsinki, Espoo or Vantaa, Finland.
+The General Meeting of Shareholders may be held in Helsinki, Espoo or Vantaa, Finland.

-The Annual General Meeting of Shareholders shall be held each year before the end of June and at the meeting the following shall be:
+The Annual General Meeting of Shareholders shall be held each year by the end of June and at the meeting the following shall be:

-1. financial statements and the report on operations;
+1. financial statements and the report of the Board of Directors;

 3. approval of the financial statements;